Chukak/containers/docs/sorted_list.md

 If the list is empty, the result of the `pop_front` method has an undefined behavior.
 Be careful when using this method.

 ### Remove the last element
-To remove the last element from the list, use the `pop_back` method.
-The `pop_back` method removes the last element fron the list.
+To remove the last element of the list, use the `pop_back` method.
+The `pop_back` method removes the last element of the list.
 Returns the deleted element.
 ```cpp
 sorted_list<int> list = {2, 3, 1};
 ...